dnadesign/dna-recipe/README.md

 ## Style guidelines

-* { on same line as selector
+* { on same line as selector (with a space between)
 * Properties on new line, even if it's a single property.
 * 1 line between rules
-* JS files that aren't minified should be *.js and minified should be *.min.js
+* JS files that aren't minified should be *.js (or *.src.js) and minified should be *.min.js
-* Comment scss component files to say what the component is and examples of where it is used
+* Comment scss component files to say what the component is and examples of where it is used.
+Always add styleguide doc blocks if you are working with a styleguide.
-* Unless there is a reason to do otherwise, @extends come first, @mixins go next, then attribute styles.
+* Unless there is a reason to do otherwise, @extends come first, @mixins go next (with the exception of @respond), then attribute styles.
 Attribute modifiers (including responsive) go after attribute styles.
 Nested attributes go after attribute modifiers

-*Recommended (but should not fail peer review)*
+* Recommended (but should not fail peer review) *

 * Space between rule and brace (.asd { NOT .asd{)
 * Properties in alphabetical order.
 This helps reduce the chance of double declaring a property and helps readability.